pytorch/pytorch/docs/source/notes/ddp.rst

 .. warning::
   The implementation of :class:`torch.nn.parallel.DistributedDataParallel` evolves over time.
-This design note is written based on the states as of v1.4.
+This design note is written based on the state as of v1.4.

-:class:`torch.nn.parallel.DistributedDataParallel` (DDP) replicates model, splits input data, and transparently performs distributed data parallel training.
+:class:`torch.nn.parallel.DistributedDataParallel` (DDP) transparently performs distributed data parallel training.
 This page describes how it works and reveals implementation details.

 Example
 ^^^^^^^